 Dog and Cat Breeding

-Another concern is that puppies and kittens bred in poor conditions can experience certain health problems.
+Puppies and kittens bred in poor conditions can experience certain health problems.
 If puppies and kittens are bred in poor conditions, they may also not be given enough experience of different environments, people or other animals to allow them to develop into confident adult animals.
-When dogs develop fear–related behaviour problems, this can be a long term threat to their welfare as well as being a problem for owners and one of the top reasons for animals being handed over to a rehoming organisation.
+When dogs develop fear-related behaviour problems, this can be a long term threat to their welfare as well as being a problem for owners and one of the top reasons for animals being handed over to a rehoming organisation.

 Adult breeding dogs which have been removed from commercial breeding establishments and rehomed as pets have also been reported to have health and behaviour problems.